tbx-edit/editor/README.md

 # editor

+This is the internal logic of the editor not tied to any specific rendering, this is so that we can build a terminal and gui version of the editor and share the code between the two.

 # setup
 the editor integrates with clangd to support many nice features such as go to definition which makes coding much more enjoyable